kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 What signals should users be paying attention to when the feature is young that might indicate a serious problem?
 -->
+If there is significant increase in `node_resize_resync_errors_total` metric means the feature is not working as expected.
 In case of pending pods and hot plug of resource but still there is no change `scheduler_pending_pods` metric means the feature is not working as expected.